-Our pain management doctor in Brooklyn leon Reyfman is among best in region.
-We were selected to be a part of the international medical team for the Rio Olympic Games.
+Our pain management doctor in Brooklyn Leon Reyfman is among the best in the region.

 The Iliotibial Band Syndrome (ITBS) is one of the most common injuries among runners, due to overuse.
 The iliotibial band is located along the thighs in the outside part of the leg, from the pelvis area to the tibia, where it extends over the hip joint as well as the knee joint.
 The iliotibial band is an important stability structure found in the knee’s lateral part where the joints flex and extend.